kpingul/TESS/README.md

 ## Objective

-To create an AI-powered system that extracts, correlates, and summarizes actionable cybersecurity insights, including attack vectors, TTPs, and other contextual data, enabling organizations to transition from reactive to proactive security measures.
+To create an AI-powered system that extracts, correlates, and summarizes actionable cybersecurity insights, including attack vectors, attack paths, TTPs, and other contextual data, enabling organizations to transition from reactive to proactive security measures.

 ### Features